dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 ![ZAP container ID](screenshots-new/15-find-zap-container.png)

-Now that you know the ZAP container ID, get a shell in the ZAP container and start a ZAP baseline scan:
+Now that you know the ZAP container ID, get a shell in the ZAP container and start a baseline scan:
 ```sh
 docker exec -it your-ZAP-container-ID bash      # get a shell in the ZAP container
 ./zap-baseline.py -t http://railsgoat-web:3002  # start a baseline scan